galib45/galib-notes-repository/_notes/bacterial-corneal-ulcer.md

 		- Fluroquinolones → Ciprofloxacin, Ofloxacin, Moxifloxacin, Gatifloxacin, Gemifloxacin
 	- Duotherapy
 		- Combination of 2 fortified antibiotics (a cephalosporin + an aminoglycoside)
+- Subconjunctival antibiotics
+	- Only indicated if there is poor compliance with topical treatment.
 - Mydriatics
 	- Cyclopentolate 1%, Homatropine 2%, Atropine 1%
 	- ciliary muscle paralysis → prevent spasm → reduce pain
 	- prevent formation of posterior synechia
+- Steroids
+	- reduce host infmammation, improve comfort and minimize corneal scarring
+	- promote replication of some microorganisms, particularly fungi, herpes simplex and mycobacteria
+	- contraindicated if a fungal or mycobacterial agent is suspected

 #### Systemic antibiotics
 - Potential for systemic involvement